 For example: Software for creating 3D renderings, large colour boards, an accounting system, an intuitive project management system and anything else you need to work efficiently and effectively.

 Large colour boards have been another huge asset for my business.
-They make it easy to show clients why I recommend one colour over another colour.
+They make it easier to choose the right paint colour and I can show clients why I recommend one colour over another colour.